-- Rich, broad and varied enrichment programme, including trips expectation of participation, with optional and targeted opportunities, including, ski trip, Ardeche, New York, China, Cambodia. - Participation is tracked rigorously to ensure all take part, especially those disadvantaged - where we absolutely plan for take up and success.
-This includes planned residentials, and always a conversation if this is not taken up.
-Regular meetings with DSL, so all systemic and all tied up so links with progress, behaviour, attendance and other vulnerabilities. - Tutor time curriculum includes metacognition and self-regulation, linked to faculties. - Reading in tutor time developing confidence, responsibility, oracy, as well as cultural capital and literacy - Careers programme (including work experience Summer 2023) - full, sequenced and universal in terms of provision ambitious for futures and all about character, responsibility, aspirations. - Full time careers adviser, trained to level 6, because it is important that students have skilled and knowledgeable support. - Senior Students in Year 11 shape the school leading year councils and representing others - close work with Deputy Headteacher, to give profile and platform - assemblies & feedback. - Whole school democratic processes in place to elect Senior Students - everyone votes.
+- Rich, broad and varied enrichment programme, including trips expectation of participation, with optional and targeted opportunities, including, ski trip, Ardeche, New York, China, Cambodia. - Participation is tracked rigorously to ensure all take part, esp. those disadvantaged - where we absolutely plan for take up and success this includes planned residentials, planned first place. on all trips, and always a conversation if this is not taken up.
+Regular meetings with DS lead, so all systemic and all tied up so links with progress, behaviour, attendance and other vulnerabilities. - Tutor time curriculum includes metacognition and self-regulation, linked to faculties. - Reading in tutor time developing confidence, responsibility, oracy, as well as cultural capital and literacy - Careers programme (including work experience Summer 2023) full, sequenced and universal in terms of provision - ambitious for futures and all about character, responsibility, aspirations. - Full time careers adviser, trained to level 6, because it is important that students have skilled and knowledgeable support. - Senior Students in Year 11 shape the school leading year councils and representing others - close work with Deputy Headteacher, to give profile and platform - assemblies & feedback. - Whole school democratic processes in place to elect Senior Students - everyone votes.
 Applications, hustings, promotions. - Leadership opportunities: Year 11 Prefects, faculty Prefects, House Captains, Sports Captains, Arts Captains, Form Captains, student groups for change (eco-group, Librarians, diversity). - Primary festivals with Year 8 and 9 leaders.
-Year 6 induction days Sports Festival. - Student surveys completed as per school calendar, all students specialist foci when needed, including harmful sexual behaviour.
-Shared with CEO, Directors and Governors.
-This has influenced support in school, reviewing bullying processes, curriculum and T&L. - Students are involved in all recruitment via tours of the school and student panels.
+Year 6 induction days Sports Festival. - Student surveys completed as per school calendar, all students specialist foci when needed, inc. harmful sexual behaviour.
+Sent from CEO, Directors and Governors = important.
+This has influenced support in school, reviewing bullying processes, curriculum and T&L. - Students are involved in all recruitment use House points to purchase the opportunity within ClassCharts - tours of the school and student panels.
 Language in recruitment of 'adults working for the children' - we talk to students about their money so they buy into the school and feel part of the decision making.